ipfs/community/projects/truesight.md

 ## Project Status
 <!--brainstorming, fundraising, under development, beta, shipped, etc-->
 Prototype created as a submission to the Spring 2021 Chainlink Hackathon.
 Submission included a demo client application which makes requests to the protptye network.
 Project was awarded Runner Up.
-See https://devpost.com/software/truesight
+See https://devpost.com/software/truesight..

+We have plans to take TrueSight further by working on a machine-learning powered aggregator for the oracle network which is trained by an ever-growing dataset of content with known labels.
+The dataset consists of content which has been manually validated by a group of independent moderators (who are compensated for their work) and is appended to with content causing the most contentious results from the aggregator.

+The aggregator will teach itself to take a weighted vote from the nodes powering the network based on what gives results closest matching the training dataset.
+Every epoch (duration TBC) the aggregator is re-trained and the results are potentially made transparent on a public ledger.

 ## Previews
 <!--Add some screenshots to give a preview of your product-->